ISAITB/docs-tdl/source/constructs/index.rst

     @desc, no, A description for the user interaction to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, no, The endpoint address for a `GITB messaging service <https://www.itb.ec.europa.eu/docs/services/latest/messaging/index.html>`__ that will be delegated the handling of this interaction in case ``handlerEnabled`` is true.
 See also :ref:`tdl-step-interact_handler`.
     @handlerEnabled, no, A boolean flag (by default "false") provided as a constant or a :ref:`variable reference <test-case-referring-to-variables>` to determine whether the interaction should be delegated to an external service (specified via the ``handler`` attribute).
 See also :ref:`tdl-step-interact_handler`.
+    @handlerTimeout, no, A number or variable reference with the maximum time (in milliseconds) to wait for the handler service call to complete (in case of an external test service being used as a handler).
+See also :ref:`tdl-steps-common-handlerTimeouts`.
+    @handlerTimeoutFlag, no, A string value with the name of a boolean variable to set informing whether or not a handler timeout occurred.
+See also :ref:`tdl-steps-common-handlerTimeouts`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @id, no, Used as the name of a ``map`` variable that will be used to store provided input (if no per-input assignment is provided).
     @inputTitle, no, A custom text to display as the title of the user input popup (default is "Server interaction").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.